Talc and Asbestos Contamination

-Since making that connection, lawyers specializing in asbestos cases have found success getting mesothelioma patients and their families the legal compensation they need.
+Since making that connection, law firms specializing in asbestos cases have found success getting mesothelioma patients and their families the legal compensation they deserve.

 Mesothelioma Lawsuits over Industrial Talc

-Industrial talc lawsuits brought by mesothelioma patients have gone to trial in the U.S. for more than two decades.
+Industrial talc lawsuits brought by mesothelioma patients have gone to trial in the U.S. for nearly two decades.
 They’ve primarily involved talc suppliers R.T.
 Vanderbilt Company Inc. (also known as Vanderbilt Minerals) and Imerys Talc America.

 In 2018, Vanderbilt settled a mesothelioma lawsuit filed by Robert Lord while a Florida state court jury was deliberating.
 In the 1970s, Lord worked with ceramic tiles made from asbestos-contaminated industrial talc.